3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 2 things you should know before use:

-1. If there is more than one element in the same line, it would be showing the color depends on their priority.
+1. If there is more than one element in the same line, it would be showing the color depending on their priority.
 2. The only thing you may need to do is to understand those colors' meanings.

 [:arrow_up:Back](#table-of-contents)